uragit/bill-download/README.md

 Websites for which this project has working programs for downloading bills:

-pge.com: (Pacific Gas and Electric, Norther California Utility Company)
+pge.com: (Pacific Gas and Electric, Northern California Utility Company)
 ------------

 pge_watir.rb